Shriever/Compound-interest-calculator/README.md

-# Compound Interest Calculator That Looks Nice
+# Compound Interest Calculator

 ## Why I'm making this

-I like using these types of tools, but a lot of them look really bad and some are even missing some features.
-I wanted a CIC that looks nice and functions.
-So I'm making one.
+I like using these types of tools, so I decided to put my coding skills to the test and make one.

+## New Skills
+In this project, I used TypeScript for the first time.
+It has definitely brought a few new challenges into my workflow, but it was also very nice to have that extra layer of debugging when I needed it.

+I'd say this project has been a success!